Top 9 Worst Nuclear Disasters In the World of All Time

 4. Kyshtym, Russia in 1957 (Level 6)

-The Mayak plant near the city of Kyshtym had a tank with a substandard cooling system as a result, and when it failed, the increasing temperature caused an explosion that contaminated almost 500 miles of the surrounding area.
+Because of this, the tank at the Mayak plant near Kyshtym had a subpar cooling system.
+When this system failed, the rising temperature led to an explosion that contaminated nearly 500 miles of the surrounding area.

 5. Three Mile Island, Pennsylvania in 1979 (Level 5)